 Modern static site generation didn’t just make websites faster.
 It completely demolished the economic model that’s kept traditional web agencies profitable for the past fifteen years.

 That was real cost.
-Agencies weren’t ripping anyone off, they were just charging for infrastructure that genuinely required constant maintenance and actual running costs.
+Agencies weren’t ripping anyone off - they were just charging for infrastructure that genuinely required constant maintenance and actual running costs.

 The Manufacturing Advantage